jeffpar/pcjs.v1/docs/about/pcjs/README.md

 + v1.08 added soft-keyboard support, which isn't quite finished (sticky-shift and auto-repeat will be added in a future version), but it's good enough for use on iPads.
 Browse [IBM PC Machine Configurations](/devices/pc/machine/) for machines that include a soft-keyboard.
 + v1.06c added support for user-defined diskette images.
-Select "User-defined URL..." from the diskette list and click "Load".
+Select "Remote Disk" from the diskette list, click "Download", and enter a URL at the prompt.
 See **Creating PCjs-Compatible Disk Images** in the [PCjs Documentation](/docs/pcjs/) for more information about supported disk images.
 + v1.05b added support for webkitAudioContext, bringing your simulated IBM PC's speaker to life.
 Relive the thrill of running MUSIC.BAS and listening to those classic tunes.  *Sound support is still experimental*.